A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 How Long Under 20 & 8

-Knowing the organic birth date of your competitors’ URLs isn’t enough to push your page to the top 10 search results.
+Knowing the organic birth date of your competitors’ URLs isn’t enough to push your page into the top 10 search results.
 What happened in between?

 How long before the competitors’ URLs reach the top 20?
 How about the top 8?